 Though the beauty of Grand Canyon is ultimately the main attraction, picturesque Grand Canyon Historic Village is a must see to truly experience Grand Canyon and its history.
-There are many historical buildings, national landmarks and local businesses that deserve attention.
+There are many historical buildings, national landmarks, and local businesses that deserve attention.
 Be sure to include some of our must-see sights to make your visit to Grand Canyon a more memorable one.
 The district comprises the historic center of Grand Canyon Village and includes numerous park structures, many of which are National Historic Landmarks.
 The Village, planned by the National Park Service, is the largest example of Park Service town planning in the national park system.
-Architect Mary Colter designed almost half of the buildings included in the district.
-Those include: Hopi House, Bright Angel Lodge and Lookout Studio.
-Other buildings included in the district are the Grand Canyon Train Depot, El Tovar, Buckey O’Neill’s Cabin and Red Horse Cabin.
-Download our map of Grand Canyon South Rim and prepare yourself for the ultimate South Rim experience.
+Architect Mary E. J. Colter designed almost half of the buildings included in the district, including Hopi House, Bright Angel Lodge, and Lookout Studio.
+Other buildings included in the district are the Grand Canyon Train Depot, El Tovar, the Buckey O’Neill Cabin and the Red Horse Cabin.

 El Tovar Hotel